Skip to main content

 Annotated aerial map showing the boundaries of the Glenoaks neighborhood in Dublin.

-Annotated aerial map of the Glenoaks tract in Dublin, California.
+Annotated aerial map of the Glenoaks subdivision in Dublin, California.
 Base imagery from Google Maps.

 The homes themselves were based on the same five Raymond Dean Conwell, AIA-designed floor plans used in Volk-McLain's earlier San Ramon Village and Brighton Circle developments nearby.
 But here, they came with small upgrades: shake roofs, marble vanity tops, signature X-timbering, and birdhouse ornaments perched above garages.
 Glenoaks was frugal, yes—but never plain.